Memorable Quotes (beneath)

 “To be, or not to be, — that is the question: — Whether ’tis nobler in the mind to suffer The slings and arrows of outrageous fortune, Or to take arms against a sea of troubles, and by opposing end them?”
 William Shakespeare, 1603

 “A little learning is a dangerous thing; Drink deep or taste not the Pierian spring: There shallow draughts intoxicate the brain, and drinking largely sobers us again.”
-Alexander Pope An Essay on Criticism (1711)
+“To err is human, to forgive divine” Alexander Pope An Essay on Criticism (1711)

 “All gone to look for America” Paul Simon, inspired September 1964 and today’s Big Question!